fleetdm/fleet/articles/deploy-software-packages.md

 #### Install script

 After selecting a file, a default install script will be pre-filled.
 If the software package requires a custom installation process (for example, if [an EXE-based Windows installer requires custom handling](https://fleetdm.com/learn-more-about/exe-install-scripts)), this script can be edited.
-When the script is run, the `$INSTALLER_PATH` environment variable will be set by `fleetd` to where the installer is being run from.
+When the script is run, the `$INSTALLER_PATH` environment variable will be set by `fleetd` to where the installer is being run.

 #### Post-install script